 7. Atlanta Hawks

-The Atlanta Hawks are an Eastern Conference team that plays for the Southeast Division.
+The Atlanta Hawks are an Eastern Conference team of the NBA that plays in the Southeast Division.
 Initially, the team was established as the Buffalo Bisons in 1946 in New York.

-After merging NBL and BAA to form the NBA, they moved to Milwaukee and became the Milwaukee Hawks.
+After merging NBL and BAA to form the NBA, they moved to Milwaukee and became the Milwaukee Hawks in 1951.

-The franchise again relocated to St. Louis as the St. Louis Hawks.
-The team won one championship and went to the NBA Finals three seasons during this period.
+The franchise again relocated to St. Louis as the St. Louis Hawks from 1951 to 1955.
+The team won one championship (1958) and went to the NBA Finals for three seasons during this period.

 After the owners sold the team to Thomas Cousins, they moved to Atlanta to become the Atlanta Hawks.

-Furthermore, the Hawks as the second team to have the longest drought of not winning an NBA title.
+The Hawks is the second team in the NBA to have the longest drought of not winning an NBA title.
 It has been over 63 seasons since they last won a championship.

-However, the All-Star point guard Trae Young took the team to the Eastern Conference Finals in his second season.
+The All-Star point guard Trae Young took the team to the Eastern Conference Finals in the 2020-2021 season, where they lost to the Bucks.

-The Philadelphia 76rs are an Eastern Conference team that plays for the Atlantic Division.
+The Philadelphia 76ers are an Eastern Conference team that plays for the Atlantic Division.
 Primarily they were established as the Syracuse Nationals.

 Besides that, the franchise has won three NBA titles, all in the mid-90s.
 Similarly, they have five conferences and twelve divisional titles.